alexikaruna/ffs_novel/chapters/the-way-back-to-love.md

 <!-- wp:paragraph -->

 _I hate how I am too.
 I hate what and they they're lauging.
-So that is that?_.&nbsp;
+So what is that?_&nbsp;

 <!-- /wp:paragraph -->